14 Things You Didn’t Know About Prince George

 He gets totally bored at formal events

 The future king may lead an extraordinary life, but he sure exhibits some pretty ordinary—if adorable—kid behaviour.
 At the recent Trooping the Colour, which celebrates the Queen’s birthday, his priceless expressions, including a scrunched-up nose and facepalm, were just like any other bored little boy at a grownup event.
 Never mind the Royal Air Force fly-by: George is totally over it.
-This (almost) tops last year’s event, in which his cousin, Savannah Phillips, shushed the giggling Prince and even covered his mouth.
+This (almost) tops the previous year’s event, in which his cousin, Savannah Phillips, shushed the giggling Prince and even covered his mouth.
 Whether smiling or scowling, Prince George steals the show!